w3c/wai-curricula/content/designer/responsive-design.md

   * line spacing -- to at least 1.5 times the font size
   * spacing following paragraphs -- to at least 2 times the font size
   * Letter spacing (tracking) -- to at least 0.12 times the font size
+* ensure target sizes that are at least 44 by 44 CSS pixels

 ## Ideas to Assess Knowledge for Module